254. Caledonia: A Ballad

 Email Poem |

-Analysis and Comments on 254.
+Comments, Analysis, and Meaning on 254.
 Caledonia: A Ballad

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 254.
 Caledonia: A Ballad here.